 After returning from the Netherlands (where I did not play any music), I took the challenge to play the bass in the TU Big Band, the big band of the Technical University Braunschweig.
 This was a great experience, I liked the power the horns can create.
 But playing in a big band was quite challenging for me since I was not used to play fixed arrangements.
 The band had a great tour to Pilsen in 1999, a nice session with Winton Marsalis in 2000 when he visited Braunschweig, and finally a joint concert in 2001 with the Jazzkantine (~30 musicians on stage with double drums, percussion and a lot of groove).
 I left the band when I moved to Bremen.

 Noise Therapy (2003-)

 After joining Jacobs University, I discovered that some of my colleagues did play rock music in the past.
-We started to meet once in a while to have some noise therapy - mostly some classic rock song covers.
+We started to meet once in a while to have some noise therapy - mostly covering classic rock songs.
 Not really good, but students somehow seem to enjoy seeing their instructors doing strange things from time to time.
-Since we never found a drummer in the faculty, we usually perform with student drumming assistants.
+Since we never found a drummer in our faculty, we usually perform with (student) drumming assistants.